Thank you to all who participated in the 2016 Senior Olympic Festival

 City of Tucson Parks and Recreation seeks public input on five-year Master Plan

-This July the department kicks off a process of information gathering that will result in a vibrant, new five-year master plan that anticipates future needs and outlines the actions necessary to deliver high quality recreation facilities, programs and services to the Tucson area.
-Public and stakeholder input is essential and critical to the success of the master plan.
+In July 2015 the department kicked off a process of information gathering that resulted in a vibrant, new five-year master plan which anticipated future needs and outlined the actions necessary to deliver high quality recreation facilities, programs and services to the Tucson area.
+Public and stakeholder input was essential and critical to the success of the master plan.

 Questionnaires and a survey also are being developed to measure the usage and level of satisfaction with current facilities and programs, and to identify additional recreation and leisure needs.